SHARE

 There are many ways to visually represent your projects to make the communication better.
 Great visual representations help you compress enormous amount of information in a single sheet of paper.
 In this post, I will cover the top 5 visual representations in project management.

-Work Breakdown Structure (WBS)
+Work breakdown structure (WBS)

-It is a tree representation used to define the scope, costs and schedules at the start of the project.
+The work breakdown structure or WBS is a tree representation used to define the scope, costs and schedules at the start of the project.
 A node could be a project, data or a contract.
 WBS is helpful for identifying the deliverables in the projects and create a top-level summary of the project at the early stages.

 There are a few rules of thumb in developing as Work Breakdown Structure: